arunbaby0/arunbaby.com/_ai_agents/0007-building-your-first-agent.md

 You have now built a Level 3 Agent.
 You understand the raw mechanics.
 When you switch to **LangGraph** in the next section, you will understand that it is simply a state machine wrapping this exact `while` loop logic with better persistence and typing.

-In the next post, we will look at **Agent Workflow Patterns**, exploring how to arrange these agents into "Editors," "Planners," and "Reviewers" to solve much harder problems.
+With the basics built, we can now look at **Agent Workflow Patterns**, arranging these agents into "Editors," "Planners," and "Reviewers" to solve much harder problems.